bertvv/ansible-role-bind/README.md

 See the [change log](CHANGELOG.md) for notable changes between versions.

+## Supported platforms

+This role can be used on several platforms, see [meta/main.yml](meta/main.yml) for an updated list.
+We strive to set up automated tests for each supported platform, but this is not always possible.
+A few remarks:

+- **Arch Linux** should work, but is not included in automated tests
+- The same goes for **FreeBSD**
+- **CentOS 6** should work, but idempotence tests fail (at the time of the release of v4.2.0 of this role)
+- **Ubuntu 16.04** should also work, but automated tests result in a timeout

 ## Requirements

 - **The package `python-ipaddr` should be installed on the management node** (since v3.7.0)